Jessicaagnesiat/ecommerce-customer-behavior-analysis/README.md

 | High Value Customers | 11.39% |
 | New Customers | Remaining Share |

-A significant portion of customers were identified as churn-risk users, highlighting opportunities for retention-focused campaigns.
+A significant portion of customers were identified as churn risk users, highlighting opportunities for retention-focused campaigns.

 ---